-Wat Pho – The Reclining Buddha Temple
+Wat Pho (Reclining Buddha Temple)

-The Reclining Buddha Temple, or also known as Wat Pho, is an important Buddhist temple in Bangkok.
+The Reclining Buddha Temple, or also known as Wat Pho, is one of the most important Buddhist temples in Bangkok.
 Visiting this magnificent landmark, you will admire impressive murals, beautiful golden Buddha statues and colorfully decorated turrets.
-However, the most significant attraction of Wat Pho temple and the absolute visitor’s magnet is the 46-meter-long reclining Buddha, and a visit is definitely one of the best things to do in Bangkok.
+However, the most significant attraction of Wat Pho temple and the absolute visitor magnet is the 46-meter-long reclining Buddha, and a visit is definitely one of the best things to do in Bangkok.
 Nearby is the temple’s traditional massage school, a real insider tip if you want to try a typical Thai massage.

-Wat Arun – Temple of the Dawn
+Wat Arun (Temple of the Dawn)

 Visiting the Wat Arun is one of the best things to do in Bangkok and is also one of the landmarks of the Thai metropolis.
-Beautifully located on the Chao Phraya River, the Temple of the Dawn delights with its extraordinary architecture, the countless mosaics and the 70-meter-high tower Phra Prang.
+Beautifully located on the Chao Phraya River, the so-called Temple of the Dawn inspires with its extraordinary architecture, the countless mosaics and the central 70-meter-high tower Phra Prang.
 The complex was already built in the Ayutthaya period and the temple was then still called Wat Makok, the olive temple.
-For many, Wat Arun is one of the most beautiful temples in Bangkok and a visit to this sacred site is highly recommended.
+For many, Wat Arun is one of the most stunning temple-buildings of Bangkok, and a visit to this sacred site is highly recommended.

 Tip: The Wat Arun is especially overwhelming at night when it is lit.
 Watching the sunset is best in one of the opposite rooftop bars!

-Shopping malls in Bangkok
+Shopping Malls in Bangkok

 Tip: A food tour through Chinatown is a great way to taste the Thai-Chinese cuisine without hesitation.
 A feast of the senses!

-Wat Saket – The Golden Mount Temple
+Wat Saket (Golden Mount Temple)

 Asiatique the Riverfront

-Many of the main attractions in Bangkok are located right on Chao Phraya river and so a boat tour is for many visitors a must do in the city.
-Whether by public boat on your own, or rather with a guided boat trip – discover Bangkok from the river is just great and should not be missed.
+Many of the most important sights are located directly on the river of Bangkok, the Chao Phraya and so a boat trip is for many holidaymakers high on the travel program.
+Whether with the public boats on your own, or rather with a guided boat trip, to discover Bangkok from the river is simply great and should not be missed.
 Especially popular are the dinner cruise in the evening, where you can enjoy the incredibly beautiful river ambience of this big city with a delicious meal and cool drinks.

 King Power Mahanakhon

-Take a ride on the Skytrain – BTS
+Take a Ride on the Skytrain

-Jim Thompson’s house
+Jim Thompson’s House